What is motor trade insurance?

 - Avoid dealing in or buying modified or high-performance vehicles.

 - Keep vehicle numbers registered on the MID to a minimum at any one time.
-You should still add all vehicles to the MID that are covered on your motor trade insurance policy.
+You should still add all vehicles to the MID that are covered on your policy.

 - Paying your premium upfront means you don’t pay interest to finance companies, but it can help with your cash flow by paying monthly.

-Many insurers and brokers will promise online motor trade quotations and the cheapest ever motor trade insurance prices.
-However, it is not always possible to compare motor trade insurance online due to the complexity of motor trade insurance policies.
+Many insurers and brokers will promise online quotes and the cheapest ever insurance prices.
+However, it is not always possible to compare trade insurance online due to the complexity of the policies.

-You will need to set some time aside to find out which motor trade insurance policy works best for you.
+You will need to set some time aside to find out which traders policy works best for you.
 You will get the best outcome over the phone and it will only take around 30–45 minutes to go through the questions.

-This conversation with our team gives you the chance to explain to a specialist motor trade broker exactly what you do.
-They will collate all the information they need, gain prices from multiple insurance providers, do the legwork for you and will recommend the best motor trade policy.
+This conversation with our team gives you the chance to discuss your motor business needs and requirements.
+Our team will collate all the information and get quotes from multiple insurance providers.
+We do the legwork for you and will recommend the best motor trade policy.

 You can start the quote process here on the ChoiceQuote website or calling us on 01625 854832.